Magistrates Court Guide

 Lunch break if case not heard beforehand

-Eventually your name will be called out by the usher and you will be escorted into the courtroom in order for your case to be heard.
+When your case is ready to be heard your name will be called out by the usher and you will be escorted into the courtroom.
 In the courtroom itself there will usually be three magistrates (sometimes only two) sitting at the front on a raised platform.
 In front of the magistrates will be the court clerk (legal advisor).
 Their job is to advise the magistrates on all aspects and technicalities of the law, they are not involved in deciding the outcome of any case, only to advise the magistrates on what the law states.
 All other people will be sat facing the magistrates and the court clerk.
-There will also be a section of the court which seats the general public including anyone who may have accompanied you to court, and usually the press.
+There will also be a section of the court which seats the general public including anyone who may have accompanied you to court and usually the press.
 The press usually consist of one or two reporter's from the local newspapers, it is likely your case will appear in the newspaper.

 Confirm name & address and enter your plea